Find #1: Now here’s a cool project that takes things in the general direction I’m thinking of. They’re IoT focused, which is neat.

 Find #2: These folks also have the right idea, but on a very different track.
 It’s more architectural and geared for serious coders.
 Still, that can be changed with a little UI work.

 Find #3: And finally, more of a closer fit.
 Category Theory!
 Not sure how user-friendly this stack will be though.

-The idea is to give people a new sort of flow-mapping tool that can be used to handily describe everyday flow problems and quickly design what I call “flow gaskets.”
+The general idea is to give people a new-ish sort of intuitive flow-mapping tool that can be used to handily describe everyday flow problems and quickly design solutions for them.

 It will also make ice cream.